pwndoc/pwndoc/README.md

 # PwnDoc

 PwnDoc is a pentest reporting application making it simple and easy to write your findings and generate a customizable docx report.
-The main goal is to have more time to Pwn and less time to Doc by mutualizing datas like vulnerabilities between users.
+The main goal is to have more time to Pwn and less time to Doc by mutualizing data like vulnerabilities between users.

 # Demos